Kundan8889/Kundan8889/README.md

-It looks like there was some confusion because an earlier request was about generating an image.
-Your latest request is about updating the portfolio content based on your CV, so here's a revised version grounded in your resume.

----

 # 🚀 About Me

 * Full Stack Developer with experience building **Enterprise ERP** and scalable web applications using the **MERN Stack**, **TypeScript**, and **PostgreSQL**.